willowduster/willowbot/README.md

 **Character Management:**
 - `!w start` - Create your character and begin your adventure
+  - Automatically starts Quest 1: "The Beginning"
+  - Immediately enters first combat encounter in a dedicated thread
+  - No additional commands needed to start playing!
 - `!w stats` or `!w s` - View your character's current stats including deaths and kills

 **Equipment & Inventory:**